Tjpatel16/flutter_build/README.md

 - 📱 iOS IPA & Android APK/AAB generation
 - 🌐 Web application builds
 - 🔍 Real-time build monitoring
+- 🖼️ App Icon Generator

+## 🆕 What's New
+- 🖼️ **App Icon Generator**: Easily create app icons for both Android and iOS platforms from a single image.
+This tool helps streamline the process of generating all the necessary icon sizes required for your Flutter project.

 ### 📋 Prerequisites